UltraMessaging/um_kb/kb/configuring-udp-based-transports.md

 ### Special Peer Link Considerations

-When configuring a UDP peer link for a pair of DROs, all the same considerations must be made as are discussed in this article.
+When configuring a UDP peer link for a pair of DROs, all the same considerations must be made as are discussed above.
 However, pay special attention to the items that include network round-trip time, such as NAK backoff times and transmission window.
 For DROs that are widely separated, larger values for both are generally advised.